-Work that has already been presented in the region (as we have limited no. of performance slots)

-Otherwise all approaches are considered.
+Work that has already been presented in the region (as we have limited no. of performance slots) or will be presented at other venues in South Yorkshire in the same period.
+Otherwise, all approaches are considered.

 We are always interested in work which resonates with the University Faculties